decaffeinate/decaffeinate/README.md

 - [From 200K lines of CoffeeScript to zero: making decaffeinate super-stable][benchling-blog-post]
 - [Converting a large React Codebase from Coffeescript to ES6][bugsnag-blog-post]
 - [Decaffeinating a Large CoffeeScript Codebase Without Losing Sleep][datafox-blog-post]
+- [The Great CoffeeScript to Typescript Migration of 2017][dropbox-blog-post]

 If you run into crashes or correctness issues, or you have suggestions on how decaffeinate could be improved, feel free to file an issue on the [issues] page.